 - On the Choose data filter columns page, choose the attribute Assignee name because you want to give the report viewer the ability to filter the report based on the agent name.
 You can select multiple attributes to give the viewer more flexibility.

 - When you're finished, click Apply.
 Explore displays the data filter.

 - From the Assignee name drop-down list, choose one or more names, then click Apply.
 (Note that the search bar appears only if the attribute has 15 or more values.)

-The query table updates to show only the names you selected.
+The report table updates to show only the names you selected.